 The aim was to create a one stop shop where people needing long term disability support or rehabilitation can access physiotherapy, occupational therapy and speech pathology (also known as speech therapy) all in the one centre.
-The first one is opening in West Melbourne.

 Through my work, I’m able to continually remind Bupa that to be able to compete in this new marketplace, they need to show the disability community that they can offer a consistently great service to all people that come through their doors.
 That service needs to be innovative and responsive to the individual needs of the NDIS participants, families and carers.

 I hope that one day people won’t be surprised that someone with a disability is a doctor, lawyer, teacher, café owner/worker, or any other occupation.
 One day this will be the norm.

 UP NEXT:Teen with cerebral palsy and quadriplegia breaks free

 Dear carers, you are not invisible

 Meet Bupa Therapy speech pathologist Kirsten Toll